 Marijuana is the same thing as a hemp flower, except instead of being derived from a hemp plant, the flower comes from a marijuana plant, Cannabis sativa indica.
 These flowers are commonly referred to as “buds”.
 Marijuana buds are rich in delta-9-tetrahydrocannabinol (THC), containing 5-20% THC on average.
 However, they can contain up to 30% THC.

-Marijuana is primarily used as a drug, and has been used as a drug for hundreds and possibly even thousands of years.
-The high levels of THC in marijuana creates an intoxicating ‘high,’ with effects such as euphoria and relaxation.
+Marijuana is primarily used as a drug and has been used as a drug for hundreds and possibly even thousands of years.
+The high levels of THC in marijuana create an intoxicating ‘high,’ with effects such as euphoria and relaxation.
 It can also be used medically, but this is less common.

 Marijuana is illegal on the federal level, and each state has its own laws on marijuana.
 Where legal, marijuana is typically smoked on its own or inhaled through a dry vape system.
 Glass pipes and wrapping papers are also used to smoke marijuana, similar to rolling and smoking a cigarette.
 Smoking marijuana allows its effects to come on immediately because THC gets absorbed directly into the blood from the lungs instead of having to pass through the digestive system.

-Some people use marijuana in baking or cooking, because cannabinoids are fat soluble.
-This means it’s easy to make a marijuana-infused butter or oil in just about any dish.
+Some people use marijuana in baking or cooking because cannabinoids are fat-soluble.
+This means it’s easy to make marijuana-infused butter or oil in just about any dish.
 These are generally known as “edibles”.